One of the pages you rarely think about is your error page.

 Generally, 404 errors don’t impact your site’s ranking in Google, and you can safely ignore them.
 Typically, they are caused by typos, misconfigurations (for example, for links that are automatically generated by a content management system) or by Google’s increased efforts to recognize and crawl links in embedded content such as JavaScript.

-You may be wondering a couple of things right now.
 You’re probably thinking that you may not have enough content to worry about Googlebots not making a connection.
 Or, you could even be wondering how customizing your 404 page could really make a difference in your user experience.

 Trust me, beautiful, it DOES matter.